 Head of Subject: Mrs Lucy Goy

 History is all about people from the past and the decisions they made based on events and factors at the time.
-It is fascinating to be able to explore how this process came about and to learn how it created the chain reactions that have shaped our society and influence all our lives today.
+It is fascinating to be able to explore how this process came about and to learn how it created the chain reactions that have shaped our society and influenced all our lives today.

 Our courses are designed to give students a flavour of a development over time and also the chance to focus on historical periods in depth.
 Students develop essential historical skills such as source interrogation, discussion, debate and using independent knowledge to support or challenge other historians.
 It helps to really enjoy reading and writing, and to have an enquiring mind.
 Evidence needs to be found, understood and cross-examined if a picture of past events is to become clear.
-History is an extremely valuable subject to study at both KS3 and hopefully onto GCSE Level and beyond.
+History is an extremely valuable subject to study at both KS3 and hopefully onto GCSE level and beyond.
 Not only is the subject varied and exciting, but it also helps develop skills that are necessary in working life.
-In History you have to communicate and analyse, discuss and make contributions.
+In history you have to communicate and analyse, discuss and make contributions.
 History is a very popular GCSE option at Redruth School and combines well with most other subjects.
 Significant numbers of our past students have gone on to complete history degree courses and move into career related areas.

 Courses taught at Key Stage 3:

 Now that Redruth School is moving towards a three year Key Stage 3, our courses have become broader in the hope of giving students more range to study and inspire a love of history.